 A brake rotor is basically a machined disk of a specific kind of cast iron.
 The rotor is sandwiched between the wheel and the hub and spins with the wheel.

-A brake caliper clamps two pads of brake material against it which creates friction and therefore, stopping the force.
+A brake caliper clamps two pads of brake material against it, which creates friction and therefore stops the force.

 Cost of Brake Rotor Resurfacing

-The operation of turning brake rotors is fairly close to the operation of doing a brake job—the brake calipers and pads are removed.
+The operation of turning brake rotors is fairly similar to the operation of doing a brake job—the brake calipers and pads are removed.
 Then, the brake caliper bracket, followed by the rotor which is then resurfaced.

-The labor time for rotor resurfacing is also the same as for a brake job; usually a flat 2 hours.
-So, at a shop with an $80/hour labor rate, the cost would be $160.
-At a shop with a $120/hour labor rate, the resurfacing rotors cost would be $240.
+The labor time for rotor resurfacing is also the same as for a brake job—usually a flat 2 hours.
+So, at a shop with a $100/hour labor rate, the cost would be $200.
+At a shop with a $150/hour labor rate, the resurfacing rotors cost would be $300.

-Shops that do this are also more likely to have a lower flat cost for replacing rotors as an option to resurfacing.
+Shops that do this are also more likely to have a lower flat rate for replacing rotors as an alternative to resurfacing.

-Why Do You Need to Turn a Brake Rotor?
+Why Do You Need to Turn Brake Rotors?

 There are two reasons to turn a brake rotor.
 The first is to provide a smooth and fresh surface for brake pads to bed into and operate upon.